 ATD is inherited as an autosomal recessive genetic condition.
-Recessive genetic disorders occur when an individual inherits the same one normal gene for the same trait from each parent.
+Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
 If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
+The risk for two carrier parents to both pass the altered gene and, therefore, have an affected child is 25% with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
+The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

-The presentation and severity of asphyxiating thoracic dystrophy may vary considerably.
-Even the degree of difficulty in breathing may vary from life-threatening failure to the apparent absence of distress at all.
+The presentation and severity of asphyxiating thoracic dystrophy varies considerably specifically with regard to the degree of breathing difficulties which may vary from life-threatening to the apparent absence of any distress.